Hri7566/mpp-server/README.md

 ## TODO

 - Implement both UUID-based and JWT-based token auth
+- Redo all of the validations with Zod
+    - This probably means making Zod schemas for every single message type
+    - Also user and channel data
 - Fully implement and test tags
 - Test every frontend
 - Test fishing bot